Shoydon/Ethereum-Bank-DApp/README.md

 Bank Owner Dashboard
 ![Screenshot0](img4.png)

-Decentralised Bank App built on Ethereum and deployed on Sepolia Testnet
+Decentralised Bank App built on Ethereum and deployed on Sepolia Testnet.
+The working app can be seen [here](https://ethereum-bank-dapp.netlify.app/)
 ## NOTE
 In order for the bank owner section to work in your local machine, you need to deploy the contract with **YOUR** address on sepolia testnet.<br>
 If the bank owner functionalities are not needed then you can remove the code from the files enclosed in these: